The Energy Challenge of Central Oregon

 The Georgetown University Energy Prize challenged participating communities to tap their imagination and creativity and collaborate to reduce energy use.
 It was a great fit for Bend’s creative, competitive and entrepreneurial spirit, and presented a unique opportunity to organize and build momentum for clean, efficient and renewable energy in Bend.
 Throughout the competition, we worked closely with our local government entities and utilities and built new partnerships that we will carry forward past the competition.

-The way we see it, even if Bend does not win the competition, coming close will still be a real win for our community: we will significantly raise the visibility of energy efficiency and its benefits, and we will dramatically reduce our community’s energy use and carbon footprint.
+We still don’t know where we stand in the final rankings of the competition, but the way we see it, even if Bend does not win the competition, coming close will still be a real win for our community: we will significantly raise the visibility of energy efficiency and its benefits, and we will dramatically reduce our community’s energy use and carbon footprint.
 Win-win.

 Program Director, The Energy Challenge